Yu-Leo/currency-converter/README.md

 - Run in **production** mode using docker-compose
 - Run in **development** mode using docker-compose
-- Configure for development on local machine
+- Configure for development and run on a local machine

 ### Run in **production** mode using docker-compose: